BBC Proms: Since 1990

 The tradition of Promming remains an important aspect of the festival, with over 1000 standing places available for each concert, either in the central arena (rather like the groundlings in the pit at Shakespeare's Globe) or high in the hall's gallery.
-Promming tickets cost the same for all concerts (currently £6 as of 2018), providing a considerably cheaper option for the more popular events.
-Since the tickets cannot be bought until 9am on the morning of the concert (although there are full-season tickets, first weekend and weekly passes available), they provide a way of attending otherwise sold-out concerts.
+Promming tickets cost the same for all concerts (currently £8 as of 2023), providing a considerably cheaper option for the more popular events.
+Since most promming tickets cannot be bought until 10:30am on the morning of the concert (although there are full-season tickets and weekend passes available), they provide a way of attending otherwise sold-out concerts.

 In 2010, the Proms Archive was introduced on the BBC Proms webpage, to allow for a systematic searching of all works that have been performed and all artists who have appeared at the Proms since their inception.
-On 1 September 2011, a Prom given by the Israel Philharmonic Orchestra was severely affected by interruptions from pro-Palestinian protesters.
-While the Palestine Solidarity Campaign had urged a boycott, they denied being behind the disruption inside the Royal Albert Hall.
-For the first time ever, the BBC took a Prom concert off the air.

 Successive Controllers of the Proms after Glock have been Robert Ponsonby (1973–1985), John Drummond (1986–1995), Nicholas Kenyon (1996–2007), and Roger Wright (2007–2014).
 Between 1986 and 2014, the post of Director, BBC Proms had mostly been combined with the role of Controller, BBC Radio 3.
 Edward Blakeman, editor of BBC Radio 3, became interim Proms Director upon Wright's departure in July 2014.
-In May 2015, the BBC announced the appointment of David Pickard as the next Director of BBC Proms.
+In May 2015, the BBC announced the appointment of David Pickard as Director of BBC Proms, in succession to Wright.
+In November 2023, the BBC announced that Pickard would be departing as Proms Director after the 2024 season.
+In February 2024, Sam Jackson was appointed as Director of The Proms starting in the 2025 season.

-Proms seasons

-2006

-The 2006 season (the 112th) marked the 250th birthday celebrations of Mozart and the centenary of Shostakovich's birth.
-New initiatives included four Saturday matinee concerts at the Cadogan Hall and the chance for audience members to get involved with The Voice, a collaborative piece performed in two Proms on 29 July.
-On 3 September 2006, a concert was cancelled due to a fire.
-The season saw the launch of a venture called the Proms Family Orchestra in which children and their extended families can make music with BBC musicians.

-2007

-The 2007 season ran from 13 July to 8 September.
-Early press coverage focused heavily on the fact that musical theatre star Michael Ball would be the central performer in a concert on 27 August and a concert of British film music on 14 July.
-This led to media accusations of "dumbing down", despite Kenyon's defence of the programme.
-Anniversaries marked in this Proms season included: